abeeromara99/Servo_Motor/README.md

 1-for Rotate CW
 2-for Rotate CCW
 3-press any key to take you to the previous window
--If you choose Servo_Motor then it will moved to your rated angle
+-If you choose Servo_Motor and the next window opend, in this window you shall Enter your rotating angle then it will move to your rated angle